apify/apify-docs/content/docs/web_scraping_101/web_scraping_techniques.md

 This article provides a quick summary of ways websites structure and send their information.
 Knowing these techniques will help you extract data quicker and more efficiently.

-You can find more in-depth discussion and code examples for all of the techniques in [this](https://blog.apify.com/web-scraping-in-2018-forget-html-use-xhrs-metadata-or-javascript-variables-8167f252439c) article.
+You can find more in-depth discussion and code examples for all the techniques in [this](https://blog.apify.com/web-scraping-in-2018-forget-html-use-xhrs-metadata-or-javascript-variables-8167f252439c) article.

 ## [](#css-selectors) CSS selectors